 Lady Fowler wept as she placed her hand on the bier.
 She’d lost her youngest son Alan in the same bloody War two months earlier, the victim of a minenwerfer bomb.
 The clan had lost it’s young men.

 This was a fairly typical situation many other families faced.
 But this is one of the last instances of a deceased soldier being brought back home from the Front to be buried – shortly afterwards the practice was stopped by Fabian Ware, who went on to create the Commonwealth War Graves Commission .
 Captain Fowler was fortunate enough to have had a family with influence and money, so never mind what the official stance on bringing back the dead was – it was decided his body be brought back to be buried in his private estate.
 The funeral service, concluding in the magnificence of the Scottish Highlands provided closure to his Mother and Wife: his younger brother’s body was never found.
 At least with John, they knew they could rest easy knowing he was back in British soil.

 That was the end of Sir John Fowler and a direct line from the first Baronet of Braemore.
 There were no more men to continue the line as Sir John had died without an heir.

-However there was a man in the family the title defaulted to.
+However, there was a man in the family the title defaulted to.
 A middle-aged man who watched the ceremony with tears in his eyes.
-He’d watched both of his nephews turn into gallant young men who fought devotedly for their King and country.
-Protected from the War for his faith and charity work yet quietly grieving the death of his wife four years beforehand, the busiest man in Holy orders was to become a lot busier.
+Observing his nephews turn into gallant young men who fought devotedly for their King and country, he lamented the cruelty which robbed his relative of a long and full life.
+He himself was protected from the War for his faith and charity work whilst he grieved the death of his wife four years beforehand.
+The busiest man in Holy orders was now about to become a lot busier.